 Colours and shapes

-The ranunculus comes in white, yellow, orange, pink, red and purple.
-Its petals open one by one, so you can slowly look deep into its good heart.
+Ranunculus is available in white, yellow, orange, pink, red and purple varieties.
+Its petals open one by one, slowly revealing its dark-coloured heart.

-The ranunculus comes all the way from central Asia originally.
-By a roundabout route the flower finally ended up in Europe, where it was given its official name: Ranunculus.
-This is the Latin word for frog - not so strange if you bear in mind that in the wild the ranunculus occurs in swampy areas.
+The ranunculus comes all the way from central Asia.
+When the flower arrived in Europe, it was given the strange-sounding name Ranunculus.
+This is in fact derived from the Latin word for frog — which isn't as weird as it seems.
+In the wild, the ranunculus grows in swampy, marshy areas.